kwkbarker/musicmap/README.md

 - an audio player with a queue so that users can keep listening to a song as they browse other collections & collection items
 - a video player for video examples

-## Acknowlegement
+## Acknowlegements

 Thanks to Jonathan Ward for permission to use his Excavated Shellac posts.
-Please seek out his commercial releases Excavated Shellac, Opika Pende, Excavated Shellac: Strings, and Excavated Shellac: Reeds, available from Dust-to-Digital [https://dust-digital.com/].
+Please seek out his commercial releases 'Excavated Shellac', 'Opika Pende', 'Excavated Shellac: Strings', and 'Excavated Shellac: Reeds', available from Dust-to-Digital [https://dust-digital.com/].

 #### Contact